 Fellows

-The Council, at its discretion and by 75% majority vote if so required, can upgrade to Fellowship of the SAIMC any person who, in the opinion of the Council, has acquired such status in the science and technology of measurement and control by virtue of their outstanding contributions or superior professional responsibility, that their election as a Fellow would, be an honour befitting their position and be of benefit to the SAIMC.
+The EXCO, at its discretion and by 75% majority vote if so required, can upgrade to Fellowship of the SAIMC any person who, in the opinion of the EXCO, has acquired such status in the science and technology of measurement and control by virtue of their outstanding contributions or superior professional responsibility, that their election as a Fellow would, be an honour befitting their position and be of benefit to the SAIMC.
 The Grade of Fellow shall be automatically awarded to a member who has served as President of the SAIMC”

 Patrons

-Patron Membership shall be granted to corporations, associations, organisations or Societies, whether legally incorporated or not, which have, in the opinion of the Council, objectives allied to, or of benefit to, the SAIMC's objective and whose membership of the SAIMC would appropriately recognise the contribution of such body to the industry, and be beneficial to the SAIMC, in the opinion of the Council.
+Patron Membership shall be granted to corporations, associations, organisations or Societies, whether legally incorporated or not, which have, in the opinion of the EXCO, objectives allied to, or of benefit to, the SAIMC's objective and whose membership of the SAIMC would appropriately recognise the contribution of such body to the industry, and be beneficial to the SAIMC, in the opinion of the EXCO.

 The management of a Patron Member organisation shall nominate a person to represent their interests at meetings of the SAIMC and who shall act as their correspondent with the SAIMC.